-If GCSOM determines that alleged sexual/gender misconduct does not meet the definition of Title IX Sexual Harassment or the jurisdictional requirements discussed above, the formal complaint will be dismissed as a Title IX formal complaint and continue as a sexual/gender misconduct formal complaint.
+If the Title IX Coordinator determines that alleged sexual/gender misconduct does not meet the definition of Title IX Sexual Harassment or the jurisdictional requirements discussed above, the formal complaint will be dismissed as a Title IX formal complaint and continue as a sexual/gender misconduct formal complaint.

-GCSOM may also dismiss a Title IX Sexual Harassment or a sexual/gender misconduct formal complaint, if at any time during the investigation or hearing:
+The Title IX Coordinator may also dismiss a Title IX Sexual Harassment or a sexual/gender misconduct formal complaint, if at any time during the investigation or hearing:

-- A complainant notifies the Title IX Coordinator in writing that the complainant would like to withdraw the formal complaint or any allegations therein; - The respondent is no longer enrolled at or employed by GCSOM; - Specific circumstances prevent GCSOM from gathering evidence sufficient to reacha determination as to the formal complaint or allegations therein; or - The alleged misconduct is not sexual/gender misconduct prohibited by this policy.
+• A complainant notifies the Title IX Coordinator in writing that the complainant

+- would like to withdraw the formal complaint or any allegations therein; - The respondent is no longer enrolled at or employed by GCSOM; - Specific circumstances prevent GCSOM from gathering evidence sufficient to reach a determination as to the formal complaint or allegations therein; or - The alleged misconduct is not sexual/gender misconduct prohibited by this policy.

 The Title IX Coordinator will promptly send written notice of the dismissal and reason(s) therefor simultaneously to the parties (complainant and respondent), which will also notify the complainant of the right to appeal a dismissal.
+See Section 10 for more information on appeals.